peterkuma/wstcp/README.md

 wstcp is a client and server implementation of TCP forwarding over WebSocket. wstcp supports local and remote port forwarding, similar to OpenSSH.

-wstcp server is limited to single WebSocket client connection at a time, but it can forward any number of simultaneous TCP connections over the WebSocket link.
+wstcp server is limited to a single WebSocket client connection at a time, but it can forward any number of simultaneous TCP connections over the WebSocket link.

-wstcp can be used for e.g. exposing a TCP server on the client-side on the server when the client is behind a firewall or has a dynamic IP address.
+wstcp can be used for e.g. exposing a client-side TCP server on the server-side (remote forwarding) or a server-side TCP server on client side (local forwarding) when the client is behind a firewall, NAT, or has a dynamic IP address.

 wstcp relies on [MuxDemux](https://github.com/dominictarr/mux-demux) and [websocket-stream](https://github.com/maxogden/websocket-stream),